14 km / day25% Difficulty6 stages / 7 nights / 8 days

-Slope down to the gentle countryside where a large number of picturesque medieval villages are visited.
-Pals is one of the pearls, with its big walls, the Hours tower, and the church of Sant Pere from the XIII century.
+Slope down to the gentle countryside where a large number of picturesque medieval villages are passed.
+Pals is one of the pearls, with its big walls, the Hours Tower, and the church of Sant Pere from the XIII century.
 Already on the plain you will pass by Sant Feliu de Boada, and reach Peratallada where you will be lodging in a cute guest house.
-You can wander on the very ancient ambience of this nice small town.
+You can wander in the very ancient ambience of this nice small town.

 Stage 5: Peratallada – Torroella de Montgrí (12 Km 125m+)

 Today’s route passes through the interesting medieval villages of Palau Sator, Fontanilles and Gualta and is mainly flat.